 - Professional brewers are welcome, the beer however has to brewed in a homebrewery and not a in a commercial brewery (not even a pilot brewery).

-*This rule was added based on our experience from 2015 and 2016 tasting panels with samples with a large amount of yeast/sediment, especially in a different bottles of the same sample.
+*This rule was added based on our experience from 2015 and 2016 tasting panels with samples with a large amount of yeast/sediment, especially in different bottles of the same sample.
 This means you’re free to submit beer in 0.33L or 0.5L bottle but the beer is better to be clear without any particles, sediment or haze which might affect the judging (except for the styles with allowed haze, e.g. Weizenbier).
 Too cloudy bottles may be penalised or removed from the competition.
-We also recommend to hand over the bottles in the week before the competition as the beers will stay in the walk-in cooler the whole week without any movement.
+We also recommend to hand over the bottles in the week before the competition as the beers will stay in the walk-in cooler the whole week without any movement so any particles/haze may settle down.

 - The tasting is held using the American-style tables – one head judge + 2-5 judges.